Mochi-coder/Console-Finances/README.md

 I found this challenge the most difficult yet.
 Especially when it came to finding the average of changes.
 However, through research and the help of others, I managed to finally solve the challenge.

+This challenge also gave me insight about arrays, using .push, finding the minimum and maximum figure in arrays, as well as how to round numbers to 2 decimal places.
+Although JavaScript is a huge challenge at the momemnt, I believe there is still a lot to learn and a lot to research into.

 ## Usage

 This is a current screenshot of the console log with the calculated data.